Are Jos. A Bank Suits a Good Buy?

 A Note on Jos.
 A. Bank Promotional Pricing

 First of all, the original suggested retail price is never the true price for the suit.
 The promotional price, typically half of the retail price, is closer to the true everyday retail price of the suit.
 If you want the best price, look out for clearance sales at the end of season.
 The pricing can fluctuate wildly with the confusing range of promotions and clearance sales so a little patience can often yield a much better price.
 Check the Jos.
 A. Bank website at various times throughout the month (and throughout the year) to catch the best deals.
 The one month of the year when you are most likely to find the best deals on suits are in January (that is true of retail menswear in general).

 Choose the Jos.
 A Bank Collection That Fits Your Budget

 The lower priced ‘Executive’ and mid-tier ‘Signature’ collection suits offered by Jos.
 A Bank uses less-costly fused interlining construction like all other suit brands in the $200-$500 price range.
 The ‘Signature’ collection does offer premium fabrics and better construction details than the “Executive Collection’, but not the superior half-canvas construction of the top-of-the-line Jos.
 A. Bank ‘Signature Gold‘ collection.
 Personally, I prefer the Jos.
 A. Bank ‘Traveler,’ ‘Signature‘ and ‘Signature Gold‘ Collections as they offer a choice of more luxurious fabrics and construction details.
 The Traveler and Signature Collections also have a ‘canvas chest piece’ sewn in to add shaping to the chest (although it is not mentioned in Jos.
 A. Bank advertising).
 I know this because I do all of my own alterations and I have opened up each of these suit jackets.
-The quality upgrade from the Signature Collection to Signature Gold Collection adds a more substantial canvas chest piece interlining which adds better shaping and a bit of flattering heft to the shoulder and chest area of the suit.
+The quality upgrade from the Signature Collection to Signature Gold Collection adds a more substantial, higher quality canvas chest piece interlining which adds better shaping and a bit of flattering heft to the shoulder and chest area of the suit.
 The Signature Gold Collection also features a range of more luxurious fabrics.

 Should You Buy A Jos.
 A. Bank Suit?